oferwald/transposh/readme.txt

 Another .css file might intervene with our in ways we didn't predict yet, either fix that .css alone or contact us

-= What do the colors of the translation icons mean =
+= What do the colors of the translation icons mean? =

 There are currently three colors used